yellows8/3ds_homemenuhax/README.md

 Just run "make", or even "make clean && make".

 # Usage
 Just boot the system, the haxx will automatically trigger when Home Menu loads the theme-data from the cache in SD extdata.
-Currently this haxx only has control of an objectptr + PC, no full ROP yet.
+See themedata_payload.s for what the ROP currently does.

 # Installation
 One of the ways to write to the theme extdata is with ctrclient-yls8(extdataID below is for USA, extdataID is different for other regions).
 The built filename for ThemeManage is this: themedatahax_v{systemversion}.lz